quantis/activeRecord/README.markdown

 #### Has-one ####

 One-to-one relationships are implemented using the `has_one` method.
 For example, say we have a `User` model.
 Each user has a single `Profile`, and so the `user` table should be associated with the `profile` table.
 To be able to find the profile for a particular user, we should add a method called `profile` to the `User` class (note that the method name here is arbitrary, but should describe the relationship).
-This method calls the protected `has_one` method provided by Paris, passing in the class name of the related object.
+This method calls the protected `has_one` method provided by Dakota, passing in the class name of the related object.
 The `profile` method should return an ORM instance ready for (optional) further filtering.

     class Profile extends Model {
     }